International researchers

 Banking

 In Germany, many business transactions are handled without cash via a bank account.
 If you are planning a longer stay, we advise you to open a bank account at a German bank.
-This will enable you to make regular payments, for example for rent or electricity, from this account, by automatic payments or you transfer money.
+A bank account will enable you to make regular payments, for example for rent or electricity, from this account via automatic payments or a direct transfer.

-The most common and practical type of account is the giro or current account.
+The most common and practical type of account is the so-called “Girokonto” (a current account).

 Opening an account